-The components required to create a volume and attach it to an instance are briefly described below.
+These components are required to create a volume and attach it to an instance:

 - Instance: A bare metal or virtual machine (VM) host running in the cloud.